MarsRon/MarsRon/README.md

 ## Interests

- - Programming
+ - JavaScript because yes 😎
  - Discord bots
  - Web development
  - Astronomy
  - The color #2AA1FF

-My favourite programming language is JavaScript because yes 😎

 ## Contact
 You can find me on my [Discord server](https://discord.gg/TSqw3jx) or add me on Discord at `MarsRon#7602`.